jdonnelly36/AsymMirai/README.md

 # Analyzing AsymMirai
 The jupyter notebook `additional_asymmirai_experiments.ipynb` provides the code used to analyze AsymMirai, producing ROC curves.
 Note: The values for "percent window shift" computed in this notebook previously had a scaling error.
 Each window shift percent reported in the paper should be scaled down by a factor of 5/7, meaning the AUC reported at 50% window shift actually corresponds to 36% window shift.
 No other values -- e.g., the AUC when a given number of patients are included -- are effected.

+# Deploying AsymMirai
+AsymMirai is open to access and use.
+If you use this model, please attribute credit to this group.
+Additionally, we like to hear about this model's use -- if you have successfully used AsymMirai, feel free to reach out with updates on your progress.
+We are especially interested in quantitative metrics around AsymMirai's uptake.